treblekeys/cus1168-lab01/README.md

 - Implement practical examples using Java streams and lambda expressions
 - Enhance your skills in writing more concise and readable code

-### Assignment Details
+### Part 1 : Java Streams - Functional Programming Operations

-You will work with Java streams to process collections of numbers.
-The lab demonstrates three key functional programming
+In this lab, you will learn how to use Java streams to process collections of numbers.
+The lab demonstrates three key functional programming operations:

-operations:
+The goal is to perform the following operations on a list of integers:

-- **Filtering elements** - Selecting specific elements from a collection
+- Filter even numbers and print them.
-- **Transforming elements** - Transforming elements
+- Double each number in the list and print the transformed list.
-- **Reducing** - Combining elements into a single result
+- Sum all numbers in the doubled list and print the sum.

 ```java
 package academy.javapro;